 The Theatre is a card of prophecy, but not necessarily in the way we might assume given that word’s general usage.
 The pantomime on stage is the prophecy itself, and we are merely the audience.
 We cannot interact with what’s on stage, merely react to it, and we do not know where and how the piece will end.
 We can only guess and speculate at the true intent of the piece, and it’s true meaning may not come until a tremendous amount of analysis and reflection.

-Despite its relatively boisterous appearance, The Theater is aligned Lawful Neutral.
-Unlike the similarly-aligned Queen Mother, who dispenses wisdom to any who follow her laws, The Theatre is Lawful Neutral in the sense that it has its own internal logic that has no inherent good or bad meaning.
-In order to interpret the prophecy contained within it, we must give ourselves over to that framework.
+The Theater is aligned Neutral Good, which indicates that what we are seeing isn’t malicious.
+The Theatre has its own internal logic that we need to give ourselves over to figure out the story, but it’s a beneficial thing in the end.
 The card is from the suit of Crowns, which represents the Charisma, the ability typically associated with performance and art.
 The Prophecy is an exercise in symbolism and metaphor more than it is reason and formula.

 If The Theater shows up misaligned, however, it means that the show we see is just that: a show.
 Like the “distancing effect” Bertold Brecht explored in his stage work, we are constantly reminded of the constructs and artificial nature of a misaligned Theater.
 In this case, it is even more important for us to discover the players behind the play so that we are not misled.